Leon Schuster: Music

-In 1982, Schuster was approached by Decibel Records to compile a series of sports songs which resulted in his first record entitled, Leon Schuster, having sold 10,000 units.
-His second album, Broekskeur ('trouser-tearing'), sold in excess of 40,000 units.
+In 1982, Schuster was approached by Decibel Records to compile a series of sports songs, which resulted in his first record entitled, Leon Schuster, having sold 10,000 units.
+His second album, Broekskeur ('trouser-tearing' literal translation, broekskeur means that things are difficult - you are having a difficult time), sold in excess of 40,000 units.
 This was then followed by Briekdans and Leon Schuster – 20 Treffers, which sold more than 270,000 copies.

 His hit CD Hier Kom Die Bokke ('Here Come The Boks') garnered an FNB Sama Music Award for Biggest Selling CD of 1995.
-His following CD, Gatvol in Paradise, sold in more than 125,000 units and gave rise to the unofficial Gauteng anthem, "Gautengeleng".
-Hey Bokke! was re-released in 2019 - an adaptation of the 1960s song Hey Baby in the hope that lightning might strike twice.
-South Africa won the World Cup.
-The prolific South African songwriter, Don Clarke, co-wrote the lyrics.
+His following CD, Gatvol in Paradise, sold in more than 125,000 units and gave rise to the unofficial Gauteng anthem "Gautengeleng".

 Film

 Schuster's first feature, You Must Be Joking!, produced in collaboration with Johan Scholtz and Elmo de Witt, became popular with South African audiences and gave rise to the sequel You Must be Joking!
 Too.

-These films were candid camera sketches and Schuster made many more of these films as well as slap-stick films, including Mr Bones, his most successful film, which earned more than R33 million at the South African box office.
+These films were candid camera sketches and Schuster made many more of these films as well as slapstick films, including Mr Bones, his most successful film, which earned more than R33 million at the South African box office.

-On 16 September 2011 it was reported that Schuster's next movie, Mad Buddies, would be partly financed by the Walt Disney Company, which would also handle the distribution and marketing of the film.
+On 16 September 2011, it was reported that Schuster's next movie, Mad Buddies, would be partly financed by the Walt Disney Company, which would also handle the distribution and marketing of the film.
 The film was released in 2012 and starred Schuster opposite funnyman Kenneth Nkosi.
 It received poor reviews, and garnered R4.5 million in the opening weekend from a budget of R20 million.

-Controversy

-Six Leon Schuster films were targeted overseas for racial sensitivity issues.

-Comedic style and blackface
+Comedic style

 According to Schuster, his appeal to the public stems from him making "them used to a certain style of comedy that they seem to like.
 They like trouble, and they know when Schuster is there, there is trouble.
 They also like me to rip off the topical stuff be risky and take chances.....and get 'moered!".

 In 2018, the comedian was "unapologetic about playing on every racial stereotype in his films", but openly admitted that he "does have some regrets about having profited from blackface".
 He further stated: "I'm so sorry that I can't make Mama Jack 2.
 If I had a dream come true, my next movie would be Mama Jack 2.
 But especially on Twitter they said stay away from the blackface, it's not on.
 It was black people talking to me and you've got to listen.
 I can't do it because I'll be heavily criticised.
 In the olden days it troubled nobody.
 But I won't go blackface now, I can't do it.
 There's not one actor in the world that will.
 It's just racist".